oracle/terraform-provider-oci/website/docs/d/golden_gate_connection.html.markdown

 * `servers` - Comma separated list of server addresses, specified as host:port entries, where :port is optional.
 Example: `"server1.example.com:4000,server2.example.com:4000"`
   If port is not specified, a default value is set, in case of ELASTICSEARCH: 9200, for REDIS 6379.
 * `service_account_key_file_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the content of the service account key file is stored, which contains the credentials required to use Google Cloud Storage.
 Note: When provided, 'serviceAccountKeyFile' field must not be provided.
-* `session_mode` - The mode of the database connection session to be established by the data client.
-'REDIRECT' - for a RAC database, 'DIRECT' - for a non-RAC database.
-Connection to a RAC database involves a redirection received from the SCAN listeners to the database node to connect to.
-By default the mode would be DIRECT.
+* `session_mode` - Specifies the session mode for the database connection.
+Use REDIRECT only for RAC databases with SCAN listeners that return IP addresses.
+For RAC databases with SCAN listeners that return FQDNs, and for all other Oracle database technologies, use DIRECT.
+In RAC deployments, SCAN listeners redirects a connection to a specific database node, identified by either IP address or FQDN.
+It is recommended to configure RAC with FQDN-based SCAN listeners.

+  The default is DIRECT, except when databaseId is provided and the discovered database relies on the SCAN listener.
+In this case, the default is REDIRECT.

+  Deprecated: Defaulting to the REDIRECT session mode will be removed after March 1, 2027.
 * `should_use_jndi` - If set to true, Java Naming and Directory Interface (JNDI) properties should be provided.
 * `should_use_resource_principal` - Specifies that the user intends to authenticate to the instance using a resource principal.
 Applicable only for Oracle Cloud Infrastructure Streaming connections.
 Only available from 23.9.0.0.0 GoldenGate versions.
 Note: When specified, 'username'/'password'/'passwordSecretId' fields must not be provided.
 Default: false
 * `should_validate_server_certificate` - If set to true, the driver validates the certificate that is sent by the database server.